 - Unable to be economically viable

-Physical Geology by Plummer, et al. (2010) places current estimate's of the world's recoverable oil at around 1,000 billion barrels.
-Glen Kessler of the Washington Post notes that the Unites States currently has 22 billion barrels of oil reserves, a number that has been fairly constant since the 1940s.
+Physical Geology by Plummer, et al. (2010) places current estimates of the world's recoverable oil at around 1,000 billion barrels.
+Glen Kessler of the Washington Post notes that the United States currently has 22 billion barrels of oil reserves, a number that has been fairly constant since the 1940s.
 (The United States hit a peak of 40 billion barrels in 1970.)

 Total resources are much larger than reserves because resources include all of the oil that current research shows should exist.
 This includes:

 - Oil that is not economical to obtain

 - Oil on government property (national parks)